 For most people, a mosquito bite is an itchy annoyance that lasts for a few hours, or maybe a day or so.
 Are you, or your child, one of those people that gets a mosquito bite and it becomes a big, swollen, itchy mess that lasts for several days?
 If that is the case, there is a name for it.
 It is called "Skeeter Syndrome".

 A mosquito bite becomes an itchy bump due to an enzyme in the mosquito's saliva.
-When a mosquito "sticks" you with it's proboscis (a straw like feature) to suck your blood, the blood is too thick to suck out.
-The saliva of a mosquito contains an enzyme that loosens the blood so that is can easily suck the blood out through the proboscis.
+When a mosquito "sticks" you with its proboscis (a straw-like feature) to suck your blood, the blood is too thick to suck out.
+The saliva of a mosquito contains an enzyme that loosens the blood so that it can easily suck the blood out through the proboscis.
 This saliva, and the enzyme it contains, is what causes the itchy bump.
 Those with Skeeter Syndrome have are allergic to the saliva and have a worse reaction to it.
 In some cases, it can be pretty severe.
 Skeeter Syndrome can also cause some pain due to swelling and a fever in a severe reaction.

 Home remedies to treat mosquito bites

 There are all kinds of remedies that can help with a mosquito bite.
 Medical News Today outlines some of these in an article for Skeeter Syndrome.
 The one they really point out is that if the reaction causes swelling, ice and elevation of the bitten area will help reduce that.
 Also, the ice may help with the itchiness of the bite.
 Aspirin or Tylenol can help with pain and fever.
-Over the counter antihistamines and topical steroids may help reduce the symptoms of these severe reactions.
+Over-the-counter antihistamines and topical steroids may help reduce the symptoms of these severe reactions.
 Go to Mosquito Squad's blog "Treating Itchy Mosquito Bites" to see more home remedy ideas for treating mosquito bites.

 Mosquito Control and Prevention